-One layer network is defined in the MPLS-TP network architecture:
+One layer network is defined into model the MPLS-TP network architecture, which is defined in [IETF RFC 5921]:

 MPLS-TP Layer Network.

 The MPLS-TP layer network is a path layer network as defined in clause 6.2 of [ITU-T G.8110].